NukeWolf/act-syntax-highlighter/README.md

 ## Features

-Features basic syntax highlighting for all components in the act language.
+Features basic syntax highlighting for all components in the act language and basic PRS syntax highlighting.

 ## Features TODO

+- [ ] Loops Support for Act and PRS
+- [ ] Full PRS support with pass gates
+- [ ] ACT Channels
+- [ ] Sizing and other methods.

 ### 0.0.1